Resources/Tools/Security Scanner

 Is my OpenClaw instance vulnerable to CVE-2026-25253?

 If you are running any version of OpenClaw before 2026.1.29, your instance is vulnerable to CVE-2026-25253, a critical remote code execution vulnerability with a CVSS score of 8.8.
-The vulnerability exploits a missing WebSocket origin header validation, allowing attackers to hijack your session with a single malicious link.
+The vulnerability exploits a missing WebSocket origin header validation in the Control UI, which accepted a gatewayUrl from the query string without validation and auto-connected via WebSocket, sending the stored gateway token to an attacker-controlled server.
+Even localhost-only instances were vulnerable because the exploit uses the victim's browser to pivot into the local network.
 Update to version 2026.1.29 or later immediately.

 How do I check if my OpenClaw is exposed on the internet?